0xProject/0x-docs/docs/tx-relay-api/api-references/overview.md

 ### Presenting EIP-712 Signatures for `signTypedData`

-If you are integrating with Metamask (via [`signTypedData_v4`](https://docs.metamask.io/guide/signing-data.html#sign-typed-data-v4)) or another user facing wallet that shows the users the details of what they are signing, then you will most likely want to use the EIP-712 signing strategy.
+If you are user facing wallet that shows the users the details of what they are signing, then you will most likely want to use the EIP-712 signing strategy.
+Some commonly used tools for this include:
+* integrating with MetaMask (via [`signTypedData_v4`](https://docs.metamask.io/guide/signing-data.html#sign-typed-data-v4))
+* using wagmi's [`useSignTypedData`](https://wagmi.sh/react/hooks/useSignTypedData) hook for signing typed data

 In order to do so, you will need the following:

 * `domain`
 * `types`
 * `primaryType`
 * `message`

-The message will be `MetaTransactionDataV2` that is returned at the time of `/quote`.
+The `message` will be `MetaTransactionDataV2` that is returned at the time of `/quote`.
 However, you will also need the other fields.

 The Domain will change per chain, but the `name` and `version` fields are consistent.
 Example: